creaturenex/next-ai-mood/README.md

 - [Prisma](https://www.prisma.io/docs/guides/database/planetscale)
   - Prisma has a PlanetScale tool but PlanetScale handles a PrismaClient out of the box w/out additional setup
 - [Neon](https://neon.tech/) Not used but for reference a Postgres serverless database

+NextAuth.js if you wanna roll your own Auth
+- ie

+Clerk is prebuilt auth